 Ask God for wisdom and insight on what will help lighten the ache.
 If Tasha’s plan of staying in PJs, watching movies, and munching nachos is what works for you—do it!
 And don’t beat yourself up over it.
 Communicate with your spouse that stepfamily living (and whatever else may be discouraging such as infertility) is complicated, and that you just don’t have the emotional energy to do anything else.

-Do what you sense God is calling you to do, and what your soul, spirit, heart and body need.
+Do what you sense your soul, spirit, heart and body need.

 And remember Jesus knows precisely how it feels to be rejected and overlooked.
 You have a Lover of your Soul who is eager, and capable, of comforting any sorrow and wiping every tear.